 Some experts consider substance abuse to be a type of misuse, and it’s typically more dangerous than the occasional self-diagnosis and home treatment.
 It indicates the development of adverse habits or patterns of behavior.
 This means that while substance misuse can affect your physical health, substance abuse can affect your physical health and your mental well-being.
 Misuse crosses into abuse when you take a substance to get high, to lose control, to numb pain or trauma (not as directed by a doctor), or to avoid withdrawal.
 Abuse is often a fast track to emotional addiction and physical dependence.

-All substance misuses can be harmful, though abuse leads to patterns of dangerous behaviors.
+All substance misuse can be harmful, but abuse leads to patterns of dangerous behaviors.

 What does substance abuse look like?